the-future-dev/odissey/README.md

 STEP BY STEP for Tim:
-Inside the `odissey` folder run:
+Each time you re-log in the application, inside the `odissey` folder run:
 ```
 git pull
 ```

 Then:
 ```
 npm i
 ```

-Then to start the application run:
+To *start* the application run:
 ```
-npx expo start
+npx expo start --tunnel
 ```